 Sell donated gold and silver from Pontypool charity shops, online and by post.

 A Pontypool charity shop can find out what donated gold and silver is worth without leaving the counter.
 The first step is online: a charity team sends photos and questions on WhatsApp, covering jewellery, watches and coins.
 GoldPaid then issues a free prepaid Royal Mail Special Delivery label to post the items, and follows with a no-obligation written valuation.
-When the charity accepts, it is paid by Faster Payments to its registered bank account, and a declined parcel returns tracked and insured at no cost.
+When the charity accepts, it is paid by Faster Payments to its registered bank account, and a declined parcel returns tracked and signed for at no cost.

 How does a Pontypool charity shop sell donated gold and silver?The first step is online.
 Message GoldPaid on WhatsApp with clear photos and any questions.
 GoldPaid then provides a free prepaid Royal Mail Special Delivery label to post the items, and a no-obligation written valuation once the parcel arrives.
 If the charity accepts, payment is made by Faster Payments to its registered bank account.
-If it declines, the items are returned tracked and insured at no cost.
+If it declines, the items are returned tracked and signed for at no cost.

 Charity shops in Pontypool